foss-for-synopsys-dwc-arc-processors/toolchain/doc/baremetal/em-starter-kit.rst

 Parameters of a particular target board are described in the OpenOCD configuration files.
-OpenOCD repository from Synopsys already includes several configration files made specifically for Synopsys own development platforms:
+OpenOCD repository from Synopsys already includes several configuration files made specifically for Synopsys own development platforms:
 ARC EM Starter Kit and ARC SDP.
 Due to differences between different versions of ARC EM Starter Kit hardware, there are separate configuration files for different ARC EM Starter Kit versions: